caspervg/aggr/README.md

           * num_centroids: number of centroids to find (default `25`)
           * max_iterations: maximum number of iterations to use (default `50`).
 Implementations may stop earlier if they determine that some other stop condition has been met.
          * metric: distance metric to use to calculate distance between measurements and centroids (default `EUCLIDEAN`).
 Note that setting this parameters has no effect when using the Spark MLLib k-Means aggregator; as it does not offer this level of customisation.

+#### Extensions
+* The `net.caspervg.aggr.ext` package contains some implementations of the `Measurement` and `Combinable` interfaces that are useful to run aggregations on geo-data.
+* Available classes:
+    * **GeoMeasurement**:
+        * Retrieves the keys `latitude` and `longitude` and stores them (as doubles) in the vector.
+        * Allows combining measurements if they have an identical vector (thus they have the same latitude and longitude coordinates).
+        * Does not support timestamps!
+    * **TimedGeoMeasurement** (extends GeoMeasurement):
+        * Adds support for storing and retrieving a timestamp associated with the measurement.
+        * Allows combining measurements if they have an identical vector (thus they have the same latitude and longitude coordinates) and if both have the same timestamp.
+    * **WeightedGeoMeasurement** (extends GeoMeasurement):
+        * Adds support for storing and retrieving a weight associated with the measurement.
+        * Allows combining measurements if they have an identical vector (thus they have the same latitude and longitude coordinates) and if both have a weight (but it does not need to be the same)
+        * Combines the measurements by adding their weights
+        * Very useful as output of a k-Means aggregation, as it returns the centroids together with a weight indicating the number of measurements that were combined to form the centroid.

+### Building
+This project can be built using the *Maven* build system, using the command: `mvn package`.
+JAR dependencies will be included in the resulting JAR named `aggr-{version}-with-dependencies.jar`.
+There is one exception; the Spark runtime must be provided by the user.

+### Docker
+A **Docker configuration** (`Dockerfile`) is provided, based on [bde2020/spark-java-template](https://github.com/big-data-europe/docker-spark).
+When ran, it will automatically start the `Spark-Master`, which will begin polling for new aggregation requests in the triple-store.

+A **Docker-Compose configuration** (`docker-compose.yml`) is also provided, which will set up an entire environment for the execution (including, but not limited to, a triple-store, a automatic JSON API compliant HTTP server for the datasets, aggregations and measurements, a HDFS file browser and a Spark Master and Worker instance).
+Using it is recommended for development and deployment.
+It was based on the configuration of [big-data-europe/demo-spark-sensor-data](https://github.com/big-data-europe/demo-spark-sensor-data).

+### Tests
+Some basic unit tests are provided to check if the `AggrReader` and `AggrWriter` implementations work correctly.